CricketBr/Crickets-Shorthand-Site/orth-cnsl-ref.md

 *If not stated, the rule comes from The Manual.* I have been careful to show where each rule is introduced, but less careful to show who said what.
 Note that, since it's difficult not to pick up the original accent, you cannot rely on that to separate my words from any other author's.

-### Styles or Levels

-The book agree that Fully Written comes first and Reporting comes last.
-The middle levels are a bit fuzzy.
-Ordinary comes after FW.
-Supplement, Correspondence and Abbreviated overlap.

-In general, newer books move rules to earlier levels, as they are proven safe, useful, and easy to learn.

-Where I have included a rule from the Reporting level, I have clearly marked it, unless the Supplement or Teaching moved it to an easier level.
-I think many words in Revised's middle level are actually Reporting level of risk, but have followed Clarey's organization.

 ### Discrepancies

 Often a writer will explain a rule, then break it on the next page.
 I think that happens for a few reasons:
-- They first learned Pitman, so spelling phonetically is automatic, even when they try to write orthographically.
+- They first learned Pitman, so spelling phonetically is automatic, even when they try to write orthographically (aka using standard English spelling).

 - They are so used to writing advanced levels that they forget the less obvious differences between that and FW.

-- It's often difficult to explain a rule, so they over-simplify without realizing it (or they intend to follow the rule as written but forget).
+- It's often difficult to explain a rule, so they over-simplify without realizing it (then intend to follow the rule as written but forget).

-- They are used to writing for expert readers who can fill in the blanks easily, and don't need perfect penmanship.
+- They are used to writing for experienced readers who can fill in the blanks easily, and don't need perfect penmanship.

 Don't worry about it.
 The only true test of shorthand quality is whether the intended reader can read it at the intended time, for the intended purpose.
 (I strongly suggest you define those each time you pick up the pen.)